SAMUEL KELSALL RUSHTON 1870–1956

 No trace of Samuel but the family are recorded as still living on Cropwell Road

 Serving in India

 12.12.11: Awarded the Delhi Durbar ‘1911’ medal from the Adjutant General in India.

 Primary Unit: Simla Volunteer Rifles, rank Conductor, service no. 262

 Military unit: Indian Army Departments

 Medals Awarded: British War, clasp to war medal

-In the London Gazette, issue published 30th October 1914 it records that ‘conductors to be Assistant Commissaries with the honour rank of Lieutenant- S. K. Rushton 15 June 1914’.
+The London Gazette, issue published 30th October 1914 records ‘conductors to be Assistant Commissaries with the honour rank of Lieutenant- S. K. Rushton 15 June 1914’.
 The Commissaries dealt with the logistics of the Indian Army and during the first world war became known as the Indian Army Service Corps.

 From the 1939 Register

 Samuel a retired Captain in the Indian Army and Mary A. are living on Kenilworth Road, Bexhill, Sussex with Edith Bingham (Mary’s sister) who is incapacitated and Dorothy T. Brooks.